-Two neighbouring sandy beaches of Armier Bay, located in the north end of the island are very popular amongst locals, therefore, have less touristy feel in comparison to Mellieha or Golden bay.
+Two neighbouring sandy beaches of Armier Bay, located in the north end of Malta are very popular amongst locals, therefore, have a less touristy feel in comparison to Mellieha or Golden bay.

 The water is crystal clear here and the beach is considered to be family-friendly.
 Few bars, lidos and small restaurants can be found in the area and during the summer months.
 At some parts of the beach, you will find sun loungers and umbrella rentals.
 You can also rent a kayak here for on-water explorations.